MicrosoftDocs/architecture-center/docs/example-scenario/apps/fully-managed-secure-apps-content.md

 - Building an Azure Web App where additional security is required.
 - Providing dedicated tenancy, rather than shared tenant App Service Plans.
-- Using Azure DevOps with an [internally load-balanced][create-ilb-ase] Application Service Environment (often called an ILB ASE).
+- Using Azure DevOps with an [internally load-balanced][create-ilb-ase](ILB) Application Service Environment.

 ## Architecture

-![Diagram featuring the sample scenario architecture for Secure ILB ASE Deployment.][architecture]
+![Diagram featuring the sample scenario architecture for Secure ILB App Service Environment Deployment.][architecture]

 ### Dataflow

 1. HTTP/HTTPS requests first hit the Application Gateway.
 2. Optionally (not shown in the diagram), you can have Azure Active Directory (Azure AD) authentication enabled for the Web App.
-After the traffic first hits the Application Gateway, the user is then prompted to supply credentials to authenticate with the application.
+After the traffic first hits the Application Gateway, the user would be prompted to supply credentials to authenticate with the application.
-3. User requests flow through the internal load balancer (ILB) of the ASE, which in turn routes the traffic to the Expenses Web App.
+3. User requests flow through the internal load balancer (ILB) of the environment, which in turn routes the traffic to the Expenses Web App.
 4. The user then proceeds to create an expense report.
 5. As part of creating the expense report, the deployed API App is invoked to retrieve the user's manager name and email.
 6. The created expense report is stored in Azure SQL Database.
 7. To facilitate continuous deployment, code is checked into the Azure DevOps instance.
-8. The build VM has the Azure DevOps Agent installed, allowing the build VM to pull the bits for the Web App to deploy to the ASE (since the Build VM is deployed in a subnet inside the same virtual network).
+8. The build VM has the Azure DevOps Agent installed, allowing the build VM to pull the bits for the Web App to deploy to the App Service Environment (since the Build VM is deployed in a subnet inside the same virtual network).

 ### Components

 - The [App Service Environment][intro-to-app-svc-env] provides a fully isolated, dedicated environment for securely running the application at high scale.
-In addition, since ASE and the workloads that run on it are behind a virtual network, it also provides an additional layer of security and isolation.
-The requirement of high scale and isolation drove the selection of ILB ASE.
+In addition, since the App Service Environment and the workloads that run on it are behind a virtual network, it also provides an additional layer of security and isolation.
+The requirement of high scale and isolation drove the selection of ILB App Service Environment.
 - This workload is using the [isolated App Service pricing tier][isolated-tier-pricing-and-ase-pricing], so the application is running in a private dedicated environment in an Azure datacenter using Dv2-series VMs with faster processors, SSD storage, and double the memory-to-core ratio compared to Standard.
 - Azure App Services [Web App][docs-webapps] and [API App][docs-apiapps] host web applications and RESTful APIs.
 These apps and APIs are hosted on the Isolated Pricing Tier plan, which also offers autoscaling, custom domains, and so on, but in a dedicated tier.
 - Azure [Application Gateway][docs-appgw] is a web traffic load balancer operating at Layer 7 that manages traffic to the web application.
 It offers SSL offloading, which removes additional overhead from the web servers hosting the web app to decrypt traffic again.